ckan/ckan/doc/maintaining/cli.rst

 Starts a worker that fetches job from the :ref:`job queues <background jobs queues>` and executes them.
 If no queue names are given then it listens to the default queue.
-This is equivalent to
+This is equivalent to:

 .. parsed-literal::